Sam Tata

+Samuel Bejan Tata RCA (September 30, 1911 – July 3, 2005) was a Chinese photographer and photojournalist of Parsi descent.
+Tata grew up in Shanghai, where he learned the basics of photography from several mentors, including Lang Jingshan and Liu Xucang.
+Due to political unrest, he mostly confined himself in his early career to portraiture in the tradition of pictorialism.

+In 1946, he moved to India for two years, where he took up photography full-time.
+A friendship begun in Bombay with the French photographer Henri Cartier-Bresson transformed his approach, emphasising street photography and a more natural style in his portraits.
+Tata returned to Shanghai and photographed for some months, accompanied by Cartier-Bresson during the occupation of the city by the new Communist regime.
+Starting in the 1950s, Tata engaged in assignments for prominent magazines such as National Geographic.
+Via Hong Kong and India, Tata emigrated to Montreal in 1956, where he created documentary stills for the National Film Board and continued photography for various publications.
+He became known for his portraits of Canadian artists and authors.
+Tata's work has been the subject of books and touring exhibitions.
+His photographs are found in several institutions, including the National Gallery of Canada.

 Early life

-Sam Bejan Tata was born in Shanghai, China, on September 30, 1911, to a mercantile Parsi family.
-He went to Shanghai Public School, and then studied business for two years at the University of Hong Kong.
+Samuel Bejan Tata was born to a mercantile Parsi family in Shanghai, China, on September 30, 1911.
+He went to Shanghai Public School, then studied business for two years at the University of Hong Kong.
 He took up photography at the age of twenty-four, and was one of the founding members of the Shanghai Camera Club.
-A friend at the club, Alex Buchman, who was working as a photojournalist for the China Press, inspired Tata to buy his first Leica and roam the streets for meaningful images.
-In 1939, he learned academic studio portraiture with Oscar Seepol, and he later studied with the photographers Lang Jingshan and Liu Xucang.
+A friend at the club, Alex Buchman, working as a photojournalist for the China Press, inspired Tata to buy his first Leica and roam the streets for meaningful images.
+In 1939, he learned academic studio portraiture with Oscar Seepol and later studied with the photographers Lang Jingshan and Liu Xucang.
 He became adept in his early photographs with the use of lighting and the additive techniques favoured by the pictorialists.
-His focus on portraiture in these years was partly dictated by the Japanese occupation of Shanghai in 1937, and Tata was not able to take up photography full-time until 1946.
+His focus on portraiture in these years was partly dictated by the Japanese occupation of Shanghai in 1937, and Tata could not take up photography full-time until 1946, when he arrived in Calcutta.
+Tata's first exhibition, featuring his pictorialist portraits and Lang's landscapes, was held in 1946.